John George (racing driver)

-John George (born 22 March 1961) is a Cornish mobile phone entrepreneur and race car driver, best known for driving in the British Touring Car Championship.
+John Alfred George (born 22 March 1961) is a Cornish mobile phone entrepreneur and race car driver, best known for driving in the British Touring Car Championship.

 Racing career

 Early years

 He raced in the Elf Clio Renaultsport UK Cup for Mardi Gras in 2002 and 2003, without much success.
 He also did some EERC Endurance races for them in 2003/2004 winning the saloon car class.
 He also did Britcar in 2005 winning his class in the Britcar/Silverstone 24hr and coming 2nd in 2006.

 British Touring Car Championship

 Mardi Gras Motorsport (2004)

 George made his British Touring Car Championship debut in 2004, his entry for Mardi Gras was notable as the first car to use Liquefied petroleum gas (LPG) fuel.
 He drove both a Honda Civic Type-R and a Peugeot 406 during the season.
 A 2005 ride for Vic Lee Racing fell through when Lee was jailed for drug-dealing.